NGP Standards and Specifications

 Standards and specifications are essential to facilitate the development and sharing of geospatial data and products.

-National Geospatial Program (NGP) standards and specifications define requirements to ensure that all maps and data prepared by NGP are consistent in accuracy, structure, format, style, and content.
+National Geospatial Program (NGP) standards and specifications define requirements to ensure that all maps and data prepared by NGP, in support of The National Map, are consistent in accuracy, structure, format, style, and content.

 The National Map seamless digital elevation model specifications